Roger Blough: Personal

 Bough maintained a residence in the Mellon-U.S. Steel Building in Pittsburgh, PA as well as an apartment on Park Avenue in Manhattan.
 He spent much of his free time in a large Victorian Home in Hawley, PA that had been passed down through his wife's family.

-In December of 1965, Blough purchased a plot of land in town of Hawley and gifted the funds needed to create a new building for the Hawley Public Library.
+In December 1965, Blough purchased a plot of land in town of Hawley and gifted the funds needed to create a new building for the Hawley Public Library.
 The building, named after Blough's wife, was dedicated on October 30, 1966.

 Legacy

 MV Roger Blough, an iron ore bulk carrier vessel built for U.S. Steel in 1968-72 and used starting in 1972 in Great Lakes service to transport taconite pellets from Lake Superior to ports on Lake Erie and Lake Michigan, was named in his honor.
 As of 2018 this vessel remained in service.